 I guess some folk may think the amount of time spent in transit is somewhat absurd, but this is how we have always scheduled train travel itineraries.
-In what we have come to know as “extreme sightseeing”, where we literally travel ridiculous distances just to photograph things, and then travel ridiculous distances back again (e.g. our road trip through the Scottish Highlands last year).
-But much of the best scenery is found between destinations in Europe, and, when travelling by train, it’s a bit like sightseeing from the comfort of your warm chair.
-So we do enjoy it.
+In what we have come to know as “extreme sightseeing”, where we literally travel ridiculous distances just to photograph things, and then travel ridiculous distances back again (e.g. our road trip through the Scottish Highlands last year.
+Or covering 9 countries in East Central Europe before).
+But much of the best scenery is found between destinations in Europe, and, when travelling by train, it’s a bit like sightseeing from the comfort of your

 The Eurail / Interrail Pass